ctools/ctools/doc/source/users/reference_manual/cssens.rst

 maximum likelihood fitting of a test source.
 The differential sensitivity is determined for a number of energy bins, the integral sensitivity is determined for a number of energy thresholds.
-The test source is fitted to simulated data using :doc:`ctlike` to determine it's detection significance as a function of source flux.
+The test source is fitted to simulated data using :doc:`ctlike` to determine its detection significance as a function of source flux.
 The source flux is then varied until the source significance achieves a given level, specified by the (hidden) significance parameter ``sigma``.
+As test source, any source in the input model definition XML file specified by ``inmodel`` can be used; the test source name is specified by the ``srcname`` parameter.

-The significance is estimated using the Test Statistic value, defined as twice the log-likelihood difference that is obtained when fitting the simulated data with and without the test source.
+The detection significance is estimated using the Test Statistic value, defined as twice the log-likelihood difference that is obtained when fitting the simulated data with and without the test source.
 The simplified assumption is made that the significance (in Gaussian sigma) is the square root of the Test Statistic.

+By default the script simulates a single pointing with an exposure time specified by the ``duration`` parameter.
+The pointing direction will be set to the position of the test source, offset by the value specified by the ``offset`` parameter.
+If the test source has no position (which is for example the case for a test source comprised of a map or map cube), a pointing direction of (0,0) will be assumed in Right Ascension and Declination.

+Alternatively, an observation definition XML file can be specified using the hidden ``inobs`` parameter.
+In that way the user has full control over the pointing sequence that should be simulated for the sensitivity estimation.

 :ref:`cssens` supports multiprocessing.
 By default the analysis for each energy bin/threshold will be performed in parallel over as many processes as the number of